turi-code/userguide/feature-engineering/one_hot_encoder.md

+#One-Hot-Encoder
 Encode a collection of categorical features using a 1-of-K encoding scheme.

  Input columns to the one-hot-encoder must by of type int, string, dict, or list.
  The transformed output is a column of type dictionary (max_categories per